-5 Industry Predictions from a CTO
+5 Technology Predictions from a CTO

 I’ve been the CTO for four companies (so far), so I guess you could call me a serial CTO.
 I’m well-acquainted with the many changes in the industry over the years.
 Below are a few things I’m seeing right now and a few things I think firms are moving toward over the next year.

 There’s a significant shift in the industry right now (more so in smaller startups than mature ones): firms are pushing for source code.
 And by source code, I mean code that’s typed up by software engineers or infrastructure engineers.

 That source code is versioned, approved, and reviewed—and it’s no longer just for software.
 Source code is now for firewall configurations, Defense in Depth (DiD), and Zero Trust deployments for virtual machines and virtual hosts.
 It’s a lot of code and text-centric deployment.